The Hidden Meanings of 12 Everyday Objects

 The Tiny Hole On Airplane Windows

 Don’t worry, that tiny on hole on the airplane window is supposed to be there.
 It helps stabilize the air pressure when you’re flying high above the clouds.
 If you look carefully, airplane windows have three layers.
 The outside window feels the effects from the drop in air pressure, the middle layer with the hole balances it, and the inside window layer (the one closest to you) protects the middle window, ultimately protecting you as you jet set.
-Here are more hidden features on airplanes that you never noticed before.

 The Real Reason Kleenex Tissues Were Invented